-The history of roses dates back to ancient Greeks.
+The history of roses dates back to the ancient Greeks.
 The Greek goddess of love, Aphrodite, is depicted with roses on her body.
 The Greeks believed that rose was originally white and it was the blood of Aphrodite that turned them red.
 It is said that Aphrodite cut herself on a rose thorn causing the white rose to bloom blood red.
 So in connection with this belief, roses were considered the symbol of pure and immortal love.
 Rose symbolized all the qualities of love Aphrodite stood for.

 Rose tattoos are popular since the early 1930’s.
 Sailors at first tattooed them.
 Sailors liked roses for their feminine qualities.
 These qualities were used to represent the girlfriend, wife or even the mother of the sailor.
-Remembering these women who bring peace and love to their life was essential for them to.
+Remembering these women who bring peace and love to their life was essential for them too.
 It helped them ease the rough life on seas.